Fredonia Hill Baptist Academy

 When a child transfers to Fredonia Hill Baptist Academy from another school, arrangements must be made to have test scores and other records forwarded from the previous school before admission to Fredonia Hill Baptist Academy is finalized.
 A form for this purpose is available in the school office.
 Original copies shall be provided for students transferring from the school or graduating from the school.

 Incoming first grade students and above must participate in a screening evaluation administered by the school’s principal.
 Fredonia Hill Baptist Academy provides a somewhat more advanced curriculum than is typically obtained in the public sector.
 Parents must also provide report cards and achievement test scores from previous years.
 All children in grades one and above will be given the Stanford Achievement Test in the spring.
 Test results are helpful to the teachers in planning the instructional program for the following school year.
-These test results are discussed with the parents at the spring conferences.
+These test results are discussed with the parents during spring conferences.

 STUDENT PROMOTION GUIDELINES